Is Marijuana an Effective Coping Strategy for Depression or Anxiety?

 It is important to recognize that it is never a good idea to take any drug without discussing it with a medical professional.
 If you are using marijuana because you are stressed, anxious, depressed, or unhappy – you could be making your problems worse, not better.
 There are lots of effective ways to address your mental health so that you feel better permanently, not just temporarily.
 It is recommended that you discuss your problem with a licensed counselor who can help you to get the treatment or medication you may need.

-Using illegal drugs is against Wentworth policy.
+Using marijuana is against Wentworth policy.
 Regardless of your motivation for using marijuana, you might still find yourself facing the negative consequences associated with violating the campus drug policy.
 It is likely that the fines and punitive requirements will only increase your stress and anxiety.
-There are plenty of better options that are legal, safer, healthier, and will help you in the long run.
+There are plenty of better options that are legal, safer, healthier, and will help you in the long run- like learning healthy ways to manage stress.

 If you are interested in making a confidential appointment to discuss your mental health or substance use, contact Counseling Services at email@example.com or 617-989-4390.